gemarkode/codebase/README.md

 We are preparing this repo. please upload the code in the ```code``` folder according to the available language category. if language is not available, please open our [issue](https://github.com/gemarkode/Codebase/issues/30).

+Please explain the meaning of the code you sent in the PR message.

 Please Read [CONTRIBUTING.md](https://github.com/gemarkode/Codebase/blob/main/CONTRIBUTING.md) Before Contributing.